AEADataEditor/aeadataeditor.github.io/_guidance/data-deposit-aea.md

 ### Submitting to the Data Editor

-Once you are satisfied that all data files are present, are complete, and all metadata is satisfactory, including all required elements filled out, you should **submit** the deposit, by changing the **status** of the deposit:
+Once you are satisfied that all (publishable) data files are present, are complete, and all metadata is satisfactory, including all required elements filled out, you should **submit** the deposit, by changing the **status** of the deposit:

 ![submit project](/images/project-submit.png)